 1. Words of affirmation

 If this is your partner’s love language, then words mean everything to them.
-Words of affirmation require that you express love and affection through spoken words, appreciation, praise, encouragement and even written notes like cute texts.
+Words of affirmation require that you express love and affection through spoken words, appreciation, praise, encouragement, and even written notes like cute texts.
 Chapman adds “For people with this love language, they need to hear, ‘I love you’.”

 2. Quality time

 Giving your undivided attention to your partner is necessary for this love language.
-When you express your love and affection by being present, listening to them and refraining from reacting, they feel loved.
+When you express your love and affection by being present, listening to them, and refraining from reacting, they feel loved.
 Chapman notes “Giving your partner your undivided attention is what matters most to them.”